 You will love every minute of your 48 hours in Sequoia National Park.

-A special thanks to James Ian from Travel Collecting for highlighting the best things to experience in Sequoia National Park.
+A special thanks to James Ian from Parks Collecting for highlighting the best things to experience in Sequoia National Park.

 If you love road trips, taking a scenic drive through the Blue Ridge Mountains in Virginia should be near the top of your bucket list.
 Nestled in the heart of these mountains is Shenandoah National Park and despite being only 12 miles wide at most, it certainly packs an incredible amount of natural beauty into this corridor.